NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 sudo npm run dev
 ```

-The preceeding commands will first navigate to the app directory, which will give you access to the `npm` commands, then remove all app dependencies and reinstall them in your development space.
-After all dependencies have been reinstalled, `npm run dev` will compile and start up the app; the terminal will output the app url.
+The preceding commands will first navigate to the app directory, giving you access to the `npm` commands, then remove all app dependencies and reinstall them in your development space.
+After all dependencies have been reinstalled, `npm run dev` will compile and start up the app; the terminal will output the app URL.
 You are now ready to start development.

 ## Setting Up A Production Environment